-To help our rail assets deliver for the community, between 2013 and 2016 we restored 15 of the state’s historic railway buildings and opened them up to local people, through the Community Use of Vacant Rail Buildings Program.
+To help our rail assets deliver for the community, between 2013 and 2019 we restored more than 20 of the state’s historic railway buildings and opened them up to local people, through the Community Use of Vacant Rail Buildings Program.

-The program was funded by the State Government through Public Transport Victoria (PTV), and meant that buildings in 13 regional towns, which had sometimes been unused for decades, were restored and put back into use by local community groups.
+The program meant that buildings in regional towns, which had sometimes been unused for decades, were restored and put back into use by local community groups.

 It complemented the work we do under our Heritage Program to restore heritage railway buildings for community and commercial use, and gave back to regional communities as part of our role in preserving what matters to Victoria.